-While the Instinct 2’s outsole is certainly made to protect the runner from rough, rocky, and uneven terrain--and it performs its duty admirably, considering this shoe does not have a rock plate--runners should be aware that what this edition gained in breathability it also had to sacrifice a certain amount of protection in its upper, which is now even more vulnerable to water.
+While the Instinct 2’s outsole is undoubtedly made to protect the runner from rough, rocky, and uneven terrain--and it performs its duty admirably.
+Considering this shoe does not have a rock plate--runners should be aware that what this edition gained in breathability it also had to sacrifice a certain amount of protection in its upper, which is now even more vulnerable to water.
 While the overlays may offer nominal protection, it may not protect your feet very much in inclement weather.

 Built to navigate tricky terrain, the Instinct 2 is crafted for responsiveness.
 Although its midsole provides a great amount of cushioning, the forefoot is firm so the runner will feel firmly in control of the surface area they tread.
 Its multi-directional lugs also aid in responsiveness, allowing for runners to climb and adjust their path in an instant when out on a difficult trail.

 Ready to take on the tricky technical trails and rough topography in the great outdoors?
 Because the Instinct 2 was built for this very purpose.
-However, it is also a sneaker that works great on standard running surfaces, as well, so those who like the most out of their trainers will be pleased with the Instinct 2’s versatility in this regard.
+However, it is also a sneaker that works excellent on standard running surfaces, as well so those who like the most out of their trainers will be pleased with the Instinct 2’s versatility in this regard.

 Although not exactly a discount shoe, the Instinct 2 is also not the most expensive trail runner on the market, and for its performance, versatility, and durability, its slightly elevated price should be seen more as an investment--and one that will pay off in the long run.

-The multi-directional lugs on the Instinct 2’s tenacious outsole is more than able to handle the difficult trails and terrain a runner seeking to tackle technical trails and rough terrain.
-Over rocks, uneven topography, loose dirt, and other hazards runners will feel secure in this shoe.
+The multi-directional lugs on the Instinct 2’s tenacious outsole are more than able to handle the difficult trails and terrain a runner seeking to tackle technical trails and rough terrain.
+Over rocks, rugged topography, loose dirt, and other hazards runners will feel secure in this shoe.

-Featuring a 3mm drop, the Instinct 2 seems to get just to the edge of being a zero drop
+Featuring a 3mm drop, the Instinct 2 seems to get just to the edge of being a zero drops

 shoe without actually being considered as such.
-This may necessitate a period of adjustment by some runners who are used to running in a trainer with a higher drop.
+It may necessitate a period of adjustment by some runners who are used to running in a trainer with a higher drop.

 - Increased breathability from its former edition